 *Candidate Forums and Fundraisers and Political Platform events;

 Mass.
-Town Political Committee's Facebooks and websites also post many events that are now happening such as:
+Town Political Committee's Facebooks and websites also post many events in Boston that are now happening such as:

 "Minimum Wage Rally and State Legislative Hearing" on Tuesday September 19 at 10 am at the Boston State House;